Title and statement of responsibility area

 Name of creator

-Dr. Douglas graduated from Dalhousie Medical School in 1965.
-He was made a Fellow of the American College of Cardiology in 1972 and worked as a lecturer in the Faculty of Medicine at Dalhousie.
-In 1975, he joined the staff of the Moncton Hospital as a Cardiologist, a position he held until his retirement in June of 2001.
+David G. Douglas graduated from Dalhousie Medical School in 1965.
+He was made a Fellow of the American College of Cardiology in 1972 and taught in the Faculty of Medicine at Dalhousie.
+From 1975-2001 he worked as a cardiologist on staff at Moncton Hospital, New Brunswick.

 Scope and content